neurodata/neurodata.io/content/about/funding.md

 $order: 7
 ---

-This page lists currently active funding for our projects
+This page lists currently active funding for our projects.

 #### Synaptomes of Mouse and Man
 **R01NS092474 (Smith)**: 9/30/2014 – 6/30/2019